lucasmalara/internship/README.md

 }
 ```

-> Note that it is still possible to force `API` sending an error response.
+> Note that it is still possible to force `API` returning an error response.

 ### Used Dependencies: